 Exploitable products Good practice guidelines on how top-down emission estimation systems can support GHG inventories and the Global Stocktake.
 A Flexible Inversion Tool for Inventory Compiler Observation-based estimates of GHG emissions (CO2, CH4, N2O) for European countries Observation-based estimates of aerosol emissions and their uncertainties for European countries.
-Improved estimates of uncertain emission factors used in the inventories Estimates of the climate impact of national emissions in terms of radiative forcing taking into account the radiative impact of aerosols and GHGs An evaluation of future observing systems (both satellite and in- situ) An estimate of the impact of planned satellite missions for quantifying aerosol emissions Exploitation activities during the project Links with the CO2MVS (exploiting generated datasets &amp; acquired knowledge for uptake in the CO2MVS, common stakeholder database) Integration of the resulting emission datasets into the national emission inventory reports for selected countries (e.g. Switzerland) Webinars/Workshops with stakeholders Exploitation activities Exploitation activities post-AVENGERS will depend on the results after the end of the of the research conducted in AVENGERS project Further development/exploitation of the inverse modelling systems (both for GhGs as well as aerosols) on various scales in future research projects post-AVENGERS Further development/exploitation of emission estimation algorithms (spatialisation) as well as uncertainty characterization on various scales in future research projects post-AVENGERS.
-Uptake and exploitation of AVENGERS results in university courses on data assimilation methods, GhG cycling, atmospheric physics and chemistry, terrestrial ecology/forestry Uptake and exploitation of the FIT-IC by inventory compilers and also as a demonstrator for future training purposes Something on the guidelines Future usage and exploitation of emissions datasets (priors) for both GhG and aerosols (Improved land surface conditions in atmospheric models, i.e. numerical weather prediction models, air quality models, and climate models) Uptake and exploitation of the results from the Network design experiments guiding upcoming satellite mission design as well as in-situ measurement networks
+Improved estimates of uncertain emission factors used in the inventories Estimates of the climate impact of national emissions in terms of

-Uptake and exploitation of improved emission factors by agriculture/forestry actors Exploitation of the established stakeholder network in future research projects post-AVENGERS
+Exploitation activities during the project radiative forcing taking into account the radiative impact of aerosols and GHGs An evaluation of future observing systems (both satellite and insitu) An estimate of the impact of planned satellite missions for quantifying aerosol emissions Links with the CO2MVS (exploiting generated datasets & acquired knowledge for uptake in the CO2MVS, common stakeholder database) Integration of the resulting emission datasets into the national emission inventory reports for selected countries (e.g. Switzerland) Webinars/Workshops with stakeholders Exploitation activities Exploitation activities post-AVENGERS will depend on the results after the end of the of the research conducted in AVENGERS project Further development/exploitation of the inverse modelling systems (both for GhGs as well as aerosols) on various scales in future research projects post-AVENGERS Further development/exploitation of emission estimation algorithms (spatialisation) as well as uncertainty characterization on various scales in future research projects post-AVENGERS.
+Untake and exploitation of AVENCERS results in university sources.
+Uptake and exploitation of AVENGERS results in university courses on data assimilation methods, GhG cycling, atmospheric physics and chemistry, terrestrial ecology/forestry Uptake and exploitation of the FIT-IC by inventory compilers and also as a demonstrator for future training purposes Something on the guidelines Future usage and exploitation of emissions datasets (priors) for both GhG and aerosols (Improved land surface conditions in atmospheric models, i.e. numerical weather prediction models, air quality models, and climate models) Uptake and exploitation of the results from the Network design experiments guiding upcoming satellite mission design as well as in-situ measurement networks Uptake and exploitation of improved emission factors by agriculture (forestry actors) agriculture/forestry actorsExploitation of the established stakeholder network in future research projects post-AVENGERS